 Because of this, they are a silent destroyer.
 You may not know to learn how to get rid of termites until the damage is done.

-Subterranean termites are the most prevalent and the most destructive type of termites that affect American homes.
+Subterranean termites are the most prevalent and the most destructive type of termites that affect Yuma homes.
 These termites thrive in the soil, and they are known for building protective mud tubes to reach their food source.
 While you may not easily see these termites, you may spot their mud tubes.

 Dampwood termites are also prevalent in this region.
 These insects are appropriately named because they feed on moist wood.
 They may be attracted to any type of moist wood or decaying vegetation on your property.